andreasabel/inCode/entry/functor-combinatorpedia.md

     *[GHC.Generics](https://hackage.haskell.org/package/base/docs/GHC-Generics.html)*
     and
     *[Data.Functor.Compose](https://hackage.haskell.org/package/base/docs/Data-Functor-Compose.html)*,
-    but they are incompatible with the `HBifunctor` typeclass.
+    but they are incompatible with the `HBifunctor` typeclass because they require the second input to have a `Functor` instance.

--   **Mixing Strategy**: "Both, together, sequentially": provide values from *both* functors; the user must *use* both, and *in order*.
+-   **Mixing Strategy**: "Both, together, sequentially" : provide values from *both* functors; the user must *use* both, and *in order*.

     ``` {.haskell}